 - the income from the rent is used for the benefit of the principal beneficiary.

 In addition to meeting the reasonable care and accommodation needs, a trust may have discretionary spending for other purposes that are for the health, well-being, recreation, independence and social inclusion of the principal beneficiary.

-The maximum value of income and assets that can be applied for other purposes is $12,250 for the 2019-20 financial year and $12,000 in the 2018-19 financial year.
+The maximum value of income and assets that can be applied for other purposes is $13,000 for the 2022-23 financial year.
 This amount may be varied by legislative instruments from time to time.

 While anyone can make a gift to an SDT, there are restrictions on the payments that can be made by the principal beneficiary (or their partner) into an SDT.